Pool56/An-AI-Agent-for-Water-Visualization/README.md

 - [Azure AI Playground](https://microsoft.github.io/azure-openai-service-proxy/playground/) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 - The Azure AI playground was used as an alternative for performing computations for analysis of mechanical components of pumps as well as designing of braille material.
+- Below  are videos illustrating how Azure AI playground was used;
 - https://youtu.be/YaWbm4kgBLE
 - https://youtu.be/Q4NB53KcXyw
+- Below are drive documents that documents how Azure AI playground
 - https://drive.google.com/file/d/1KiEtQ_rS3asNua6qjxeVET7DrvpQ7Qjo/view?usp=sharing
 - https://drive.google.com/file/d/1PGbdhzFXoV2jKtFQ-FE5Kc5G22gBJLKe/view?usp=sharing
 - https://docs.google.com/document/d/1dUcu80sCvpVxI0mM4A6t4p5i_fw-G-wl/edit?usp=sharing&ouid=115192565142409982962&rtpof=true&sd=true